Leica D-LUX Typ 109 vs Canon G5 X

-The Leica D-LUX (Typ 109) and the Canon PowerShot G5 X are two digital cameras that were revealed to the public, respectively, in September 2014 and October 2015.
+The Leica D-LUX (Typ 109) and the Canon PowerShot G5 X are two digital cameras that were officially introduced, respectively, in September 2014 and October 2015.
 Both the D-LUX Typ 109 and the G5X are fixed lens compact cameras that are based on a Four Thirds (D-LUX Typ 109) and an one-inch (G5X) sensor.
-The Leica has a resolution of 12.7 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 12.7 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica D-LUX Typ 109 vs Canon G5 X

-The side-by-side display below illustrates the physical size and weight of the Leica D-LUX Typ 109 and the Canon G5 X. Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D-LUX Typ 109 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Leica D-LUX Typ 109 and the Canon G5 X are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D-LUX Typ 109 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is notably larger (9 percent) than the Leica D-LUX Typ 109.
 However, the G5X is markedly lighter (13 percent) than the D-LUX Typ 109.
 In this context, it is worth noting that neither the D-LUX Typ 109 nor the G5X are weather-sealed.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The G5X was launched at a markedly lower price (by 33 percent) than the D-LUX Typ 109, which puts it into a different market segment.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Leica D-LUX Typ 109 vs Canon G5 X